fdeblasio/pokeemerald-expansion/README.md

 Overworld sprites to match trainer sprites
 Make only one instance of each TM (https://pokemondb.net/pokebase/278398/which-tms-can-you-get-more-than-one-of-in-emerald; Lilycove ones can be configured with some shop tutorials)
 Sort/Expand bag
+Try to find Bolts foreground of Walda PC

 Maybe do one run-through of small updates and then add in new items/TMs in a second runthrough?